 I had forgotten to mention previously that one of the worst offenders in terms of terrible user interfaces is academic software.
 I mean software that is included with textbooks on CDs and other matter.
 For example, one of the courses I took while a student was on pavement design.
 A piece of software included was called KENPAVE (The “KEN” signified “Kentucky”) had to have been one of the worst things ever.

 Aside from the fact that it requires now depreciated dependencies and tends to crash (said crashes being totally unrecoverable with all work being lost), the interface shows a total lack of even being aware of Windows specifications.

-Let’s start with the first screen (Click on any pix for full size images):
+Let’s start with the first screen:

 OK who chose the colors?
 I count seven different colors on this thing, which is completely gratuitous.
 The buttons are arranged in no logical order or understandable configuration.
 After some investigation, you find out you have to do it like this: